William Tell: Modern reception

 outlook, Swiss historians were looking to dismantle the foundational legends of Swiss statehood as unhistorical national myth.

 Max Frisch's "William Tell for Schools" (1971) deconstructs the legend by reversing the characters of the protagonists: Gessler is a well-meaning and patient administrator who is faced with the barbarism of a back-corner of the empire, while Tell is an irascible simpleton.

 Tell still remains a popular figure in Swiss culture.
 According to a 2004 survey, a majority of Swiss believed that he actually existed.

 Schweizer Helden ("Swiss Heroes", English title Unlikely Heroes) is a 2014 film about the performance of a simplified version of Schiller's play by asylum seekers in Switzerland.

-In the Manga Wolfsmund, a Japanese historical fantasy seinen manga series written and illustrated by Mitsuhisa Kuji.
-Published by Enterbrain, with eight volumes compiling the chapters released.The story of Wolfsmund is a retelling of the rebellion started William Tell.
-The story revolves around the oppression that took place in the Middle Ages in the middle cantons (states) of Switzerland.
+The Japanese historical fantasy manga series Wolfsmund, written and illustrated by Mitsuhisa Kuji and published by Enterbrain, is a retelling of the rebellion started by William Tell.
+The story revolves around the oppression that took place during the Middle Ages in the middle cantons of Switzerland.

 In the 2019 Spanish comedy film The Little Switzerland, a Spanish town (Tellería) discovers the tomb of Tell's son and tries to become a Swiss canton (Tellstadt), affecting a Swiss identity.

+In 2024, the film William Tell was created based on the Friedrich Schiller playwright starring Claes Bang who portrayed William Tell in the film.

+During "Made in Switzerland", a musical number performed as an interval act during the first semi-final of the Eurovision Song Contest 2025, held in the Swiss city of Basel, William Tell appears as the "creator" of Eurovision, portrayed by Swedish television presenter Petra Mede.

 Historicity debate

 The historicity of William Tell has been subject to debate.
 François Guillimann, a statesman of Fribourg and later historian and advisor of the Habsburg Emperor Rudolf II, wrote to Melchior Goldast in 1607: "I followed popular belief by reporting certain details in my Swiss antiquities [published in 1598], but when I examine them closely the whole story seems to me to be pure fable."

-In 1760, Simeon Uriel Freudenberger from Luzern anonymously published a tract arguing that the legend of Tell in all likelihood was based on the Danish saga of Palnatoki.
-A French edition of his book, written by Gottlieb Emanuel von Haller (Guillaume Tell, Fable danoise), was burnt in Altdorf.
+In 1760, Simeon Uriel Freudenberger from Luzern anonymously published a tract arguing that the legend of Tell in all likelihood was based on the Danish saga of Palnatoke.
+A French translation of his book by Gottlieb Emanuel von Haller (Guillaume Tell, Fable danoise), published under Haller's name to protect Freudenberger, was burnt in Altdorf.